• Skip to main content

 What to Serve with Bruschetta Chicken

-Low Carb Sides: Bruschetta Chicken is already working with plenty of flavors, so this is a great dish to go super simple on for sides – grilled broccoli or asparagus are natural choices, as is cauliflower prepared any number of ways.
+• Low Carb Sides: Bruschetta Chicken is already working with plenty of flavors, so this is a great dish to pair with super simple sides – grilled broccoli or asparagus are natural pairings.
+If you crave flavor all around, you can’t beat parmesan roasted cauliflower, simple sautéed zucchini, or lemon garlic asparagus.

-Starchy Sides: potatoes and pasta are bruschetta chicken’s best friend.
+• Starchy Sides: potatoes and pasta are bruschetta chicken’s besties.
 With no bread to compete with, you’ve got plenty of room for a few more carbs.
-Try Classic Italian Potato Salad, Garlic Parmesan Air Fryer Potatoes, or Potato Wedges.
-Or keep it very simple and serve over buttered linguine or fettuccine noodles.
+Try Italian potato salad, air fryer potatoes, or extra crispy rosemary potatoes.
+Or, keep it very simple and serve over buttered linguine or fettuccine noodles.

 Is This Recipe Healthy?